 2due to decrese in absorption in proximal tubule of kidneys 3due to disease in the glomerulus.
 It can be caused by biological like Avastin (bevacizumab) used in cancer, and some drugs like nonsteroidal analgesics or drinking more than 4 liters of liquids in a day.
 High fever, chf, sle, diabetes&hypertensi. ...Read more

 When your due date arrives, you will be more than ready to have your baby!
 Most women deliver the baby somewhere between 37 and 42 weeks.
 According to the American College of Obstetricians and Gynecologists, only 5% of babies arrive on the exact due date.
 Approximately 7% of babies are not delivered by 42 weeks, and when that happens, it is referred to ...Read more

 Protein is an expensive commodity for the body.
 The kidneys are entrusted to return protein back to the body during filtering, and not lose it to the urine.
 Losses > 150mg/day are indicative of a problem with the filtration mechanism of the kidney.
 A nephrologist should be consulted ...Read more

 - How to reduce protein in urine?

-- 1 protein in urine during pregnancy
+- Protein and blood in urine during pregnancy at 18 weeks

-- Trace protein in urine during pregnancy
+- Normal protein levels in urine during pregnancy

-- Protein in urine during late pregnancy
+- Protein and leukocytes in urine during pregnancy